Monitoring the Aid for Trade Initiative

 Roberto Azevêdo, Director-General of the WTO and Angel Gurría, Secretary-General of OECD launched the monitoring and evaluation exercise with a joint letter, inviting stakeholders to respond to online self assessment questionnaires.
 The aim of the exercise is to draw lessons from the experiences of the trade and development community in reducing trade costs - lessons that will be shared at the 5th Global Review through a joint OECD-WTO publication.

-Public and private sector, acadaemia and NGOs are invited to submit their experience of Aid-for-Trade Initiatives to reduce trade costs via the Case Story exercise.
+Public and private sector, acadaemia and NGOs were invited to submit their experience of Aid-for-Trade Initiatives to reduce trade costs via the Case Story exercise.

-All the forms can be completed online at http://www.wto.org/aftmonitoring.
-The deadline is 31st December 2014.
+All the forms can be consulted online at http://www.wto.org/aftmonitoring.

 Fourth Global Review of Aid for Trade

 The Global Review of Aid for Trade, the pre-eminent forum for discussing trade and development issues brought together 36 Ministers, the EU Commissioners for Trade and for Development, the Heads (or Deputy Heads) of International Governental Organisations, including the World Bank, UN Developement Programme, the Regional Development Banks (i.e. the African Development Bank, Inter-American Development Bank, Asian Development Bank, European Bank for Reconstruction and Development, and the Islamic Development Bank), with the private sector to discuss how aid for trade can help firms in developing countries to connect to value chains.